Ercanar/bachelor-thesis/Thesis.typ

 which induces a change in surface temperature until a new steady state is reached.
 That problem can be linearized to $ Delta R = F + lambda Delta T $ <linear>
 with $lambda$ being the feedback factor.
+This feedback factor can be estimated from the equilibrium response and the strength of the forcing:
+$ lambda = - F/(Delta T) $ <OG>
 $lambda$ is then decomposed into several additive, mutually independent feedback factors, each representing a different feedback mechanism.
 $ lambda = lambda_"temperature" + lambda_"albedo" + lambda_"clouds" + lambda_"water vapor" $ <lambda>
 $lambda$ must be negative to yield a stable climate system.
 The value of $lambda_"temperature"$ can be obtained by a simulation with no other feedbacks active.
-$ lambda_"temperature" = - F/(Delta T_F) $ <lambdaT> with $Delta T_F$ being the change in surface temperature @Mauritsen2013.
+$ lambda_"temperature" = - F/(Delta T_F) $ <lambdaT> with $Delta T_F$ being the change in surface temperature. @Mauritsen2013

 In the MSCM, the Planck feedback and the lapse rate feedback are not separated, instead being compounded: $lambda_"temperature" = lambda_"Planck" + lambda_"lapse rate"$.

 === Imposed feedbacks
-// TODO besser erklären: "Die PRP Methode erfordert eigentlich den Strahlungstransfer-Modellcode, um dann die Feedbacks im gekoppelten Lauf zu diagnostizieren.
-Im Fall des Monash model mit nur einer atm. layer ist das sehr simpel, aber das wird in Kap.
-3 nicht recht klar.
-Da soll es ja um die Theorie gehen."
-There are two control runs done, CTRL/1x$"CO"_2$ (340 ppm $"CO"_2$) and 2x$"CO"_2$ (680 ppm $"CO"_2$), from which feedback values can be taken and inserted into new runs.
+There are two control runs done, CTRL/1x$"CO"_2$ (340 ppm $"CO"_2$) and 2x$"CO"_2$ (680 ppm $"CO"_2$),
+from which feedback values can be taken and inserted into new runs.
 If the values of the feedbacks are now inserted into a run, the feedbacks do not act freely but predetermined.
 These feedbacks are then called "imposed".
-The feedbacks can either be imposed from the CTRL run or the 2x$"CO"_2$ run.
+Each of the four feedbacks which are considered in the separation process (temperature, albedo, cloud, water vapor) can have their values imposed from either the CTRL or 2x$"CO"_2$ run with none of them being free to act.
-The possible combinations of all feedbacks being imposed are listed in @feedback_runs.
+The resulting 16 combinations ($2^4$) are detailed in @all-runs.

+These runs allow for the calculation of the partial temperature contributions of the different feedbacks.
+In order to obtain the values of partial temperatures, both a feedback and corresponding run are chosen such that the feedback is imposed from the CTRL run (e.g. `X1-A1-V1-C2` would be viable candidate for the albedo feedback).
+The mean surface temperature of that run then needs to be subtracted from that of the run where the chosen feedback is imposed from the 2x$"CO"_2$ run (e.g. `X1-A2-V1-C2`).
+This would yield one of the eight values for the chosen feedback (e.g. $Delta T_A$).

 When a feedback is imposed, it is acting alongside the temperature feedback and the following equation is satisfied:
 $ lambda_"feedback" dot Delta T = - lambda_"temperature" dot Delta T_"feedback" $